Black History Month

 In 1950, the Celtics became the first NBA team to draft an African American player when they selected Chuck Cooper in the second round.
 In 1966, Bill Russell became the first African American coach in North American professional sports when he took over the reins from Red Auerbach.

-In honor of Black History Month the Celtics are teaming up with the Massachusetts Army National Guard to host an annual event with local high school students to celebrate our nation’s rich African American History, culminating with bringing the young scholars to a Celtics game on February 26.
-Below you will find educational information and facts you can use to celebrate Black History during the month of February.
+In honor of Black History Month the Celtics host an annual event with local students to celebrate our nation’s rich African American History, culminating with bringing the young scholars to a Celtics game in February.

 Black History Month Events